antgonzales/antgonzales.github.io/_posts/2024-06-03-dont-mock-in-jest.md

 date: 2024-06-03
 ---

-Jest revolutionized front-end testing upon its 2014 release by introducing a comprehensive simulation of the web browser environment within Node.js, powered by jsdom.
-This innovative approach marked a significant shift from the traditional reliance on headless or real browsers utilized by predecessors like Karma and Mocha.
-Embracing Jest's philosophy means more than just adapting new tools; it's about adhering to web standards to create more reliable, resilient tests.
-Often, developers resort to mocks for HTTP requests, navigation routing, or to fill in missing features, but this strategy can lead to brittle tests that are overly dependent on implementation specifics.
-By embracing a testing strategy that aligns with Jest's web-centric approach, we can mitigate these issues but also write tests that enhance code quality and maintainability.
+Jest revolutionized front-end testing when it was released in 2014 by simulating a web browser environment within Node.js using jsdom.
+This was a big change from the traditional methods that relied on headless or real browsers, like those used by Karma and Mocha.
+Using Jest wasn't just about picking up a new tool; it wass about following web standards to create more reliable and resilient tests at a lower cost than a live web browser.
+The risk of not using a live web browser is that developers are tempted to use mocks for HTTP requests, navigation routing, or addressing mismatched features, but this can make tests fragile and too dependent on implementation details.
+By aligning our testing strategy with Jest’s web-focused approach, we can avoid these pitfalls and write tests that improve code quality and maintainability.

 * Do not remove this line (it will not be displayed) {:toc}